 Can you DIY a ripping chain?

-You can also make a ripping chain yourself from a regular cross-cutting chain.
-To make a conventional ripping chain,
+You can also make a ripping chain yourself from a regular cross-cutting chain – see my full article on the topic.
+In summary, to make a conventional ripping chain:

 - Get a regular (cross-cutting) chain with a semi-chisel cutter geometry.

 - Grind the cutters to a sharpening angle of 10 degrees.

 - Optional: Cut half of the top plate width from every second cutter pair to make scoring teeth